Your Personal Guide to Adaptive Fashion History

 Adaptive Clothing Goes Mainstream:

 It was finally in the 1980s that society “rediscovered” adaptive design, as more caretakers began demanding easy-dressing garments.
 And unlike the 80’s mullet, we’re here for it.
-With more social attention, manufacturers began designing & selling specific garments with disabled needs in mind.
+With more social attention, manufacturers began designing and selling specific garments with disabled needs in mind.
 However, in true 80’s fashion, they got the concept but missed the mark on style.
 Many of these designs are read as the medical or geriatric garments we see today.
 A true disabled fashion statement, unfortunately, had a little longer to go.

 Modern Day Fashion: